teotenn/blog.teoten.com/content/posts/2023/my_first_golem_app.md

 The packages contains a series of functions that initialize a `shiny` app, creating the files and folders necessary according to the `golem` proposition of how it should be structured.
 The initialization includes default scripts to be modified, scripts to guide you through the usage of the framework, and functions that can be used within the app.

 # Engineering Production-Grade Shiny Apps
 First of all I have to say that book is not only about `golem`.
 It is rather an excellent book about software engineering for the average R user.
 In other words, if you have been using R without any background in software development, and you are working (or starting) with `shiny`, this book is definitely a must read.
+The book is organized in a systematic way that starts with the planning, moves forward to the design, prototyping and building and ends up with optimization.
+It contains a lot of interesting and useful tips for the beginner and some even for the experienced.

+The topics covered are wide but the authors try to explained them as detailed as possible, while keeping it simple and practical.
+They offer code snippets and simple example to keep up with what is explained.
+Something that I particularly like is that the book is not fully focused on the use of `golem` but it also shares different ways of achieving similar results.
+One example of all this is the chapter 17 "Using JavaScript": the authors provide a general overview of the basics of JavaScript, they touch HTML topics necessary to understand JavaScript interaction, and share options to pass info between JavaScript and R, explaining the `golem` way and the traditional `shiny` way.

+Another interesting aspect is that most of the chapters offer further sources to learn more about the topic, either books, web pages and even GitHub repos with examples.
+Although the book claims that it is oriented to people who are already somehow familiar with shiny, it is my opinion that it can as well be followed easily by someone who just started learning shiny.
+Somehow I thought how useful it could have been to myself a few years ago when I was already experienced with R and familiar with Shiny, but completely ignorant to HTML, CSS, JavaScript and Software Engineering.
+I built my knowledge up by collecting info scatter over different sources until I could have a solid base.
+The authors collect it all in one e-book an keep there useful references and links which surely are now in my personal bookmarks.

+Finally, the book is an easy read.
+Probably for someone with less experience in some of the topics it can take some effort, but it is not definitely the kind of headache-producer book that we offer encounter when learning a new programming language with highly technical but almost not practical guides out there.
+The authors have a good style for explaining and sharing examples and I believe that anyone with a good base knowledge of R or web development can follow.

 # My first golem app: personal_finances

+So, I decided to create a toy app following the book.
+Since it is written in chronological order for the creation of a Shiny app, I went one more time through it and created a very simple app for calculating savings.
+The app calculates either the amount of money necessary each month to reach a goal, or the amount of time.

+You can find the code in my github repo [PersonalFinances](https://github.com/teotenn/PersonalFinances) and the live app under [this link](https://dev.teoten.com/shiny/PersonalFinances/).
+Notice that at the moment of writing this post, the app is functional but still in a "toy" state without too much aesthetics and a few minor bugs.
+Yet, it showed me how quickly and easily one can build a strong base app using Golem.

 ## Setup
-Start by calling
+We start a golem project by calling

 ```r
 create_golem("path_to_project")